glowkeeper/glowkeeper.github.io/public/assets/posts/stories/theMillwright.md

----
-title: The Millwright
+# The Millwright

-description: I first told a version of this to my daughters, and two of their friends, over candlelight at a sleepover one night.
+I first told a version of this to my daughters, and two of their friends, over candlelight at a sleepover one night.
 And then I refined it in time for WWF's 2017 Earth Hour, an annual event where it has become a tradition for us to tell spooky stories
-categories:
-  - Post
----

 **2 February, 2017**

 The Guides came over a long ridge that once formed part of an ancient hilltop fort on the South Downs.
 In front of them was a local landmark, a windmill known as Jill.
 Nestled in the valley below was the sleepy Sussex village of Pyecombe.
 "Right girls!" barked  Mikayla, the Patrol leader: "work together to clear a spot where we can form camp."
 Sure enough, an hour or so later, all the tents were pitched and some of the girls had begun preparing a fire.